chrisblackwell/WP-Capsule/README.md

-# WP Canvas
+# WP Capsule

-WP Canvas is easy to use WordPress starter theme.
+WP Capsule is easy to use WordPress starter theme.
 The theme includes easy to use functions and helpers for keeping your WordPress theme clean and easy to maintain.

 ### Custom Post Type Class